 Where the public can get assistance during the ongoing placement revision exercise

-In October, In a another telling move of the schisms among the commissioners, Muturi reportedly introduced a motion proposing that the Acting CEO position be rotated among the directors of various departments until such a time a substantive CEO is appointed.
+In October, in a another telling move of the schisms among the commissioners, Muturi reportedly introduced a motion proposing that the Acting CEO position be rotated among the directors of various departments until such a time a substantive CEO is appointed.

-This motion understandably raised significant eyebrows among the commissioners one eagle-eyed Commissioner questioning the rationale of the whole proposal and yet there was a person already appointed to act on the position.
+This motion understandably raised significant eyebrows among the commissioners with one eagle-eyed Commissioner questioning the rationale of the whole proposal and yet there was a person already appointed to act on the position.
 Other commissioners who were taken aback by the move introduced by the Chairman after summoning a meeting, flatly rejected the proposal and asked the Chairman to declare his interests in the appointment of the next CEO.

 The matter was later suspended amidst a hail of suspicions but this failed agenda has left egg on the face of the Chairman and this clearly tainted his image within his team and within the corridors of the Commission.

 It is believed that a succession plan was hatched during Dr Macharia’s tenure, with some names floated as her possible replacements upon her exit.
 Two directors, who were key allies of the former boss were touted to have been lined up for the job.
-But with time, the gameplan may seem to have whithered off due to changing circumstances hence the fight-back by the sponsors of the project.
+But with time, the game plan may seem to have whithered off due to changing circumstances hence the fight-back by the sponsors of the project.

 Other internal contenders for the CEO position include Ms Antonina Lentoijoni (Director of Staffing), Cheptumo Ayabei (Director of Finance) and Lilian Wachira ( Deputy Director, Staffing).
 TSC has not yet released the names of external applicants for the position.